AdamElSoudi/Coding-Portfolio/University-Work/Databases/Databases_2/SQL_Labs/DB2_Lab_2/README.md

 # Databases 2 - Lab 2: Users, Friends, and Hobbies Database

 ## Overview
 This repository contains the SQL scripts for **Databases 2 - Lab 2** at university.
+The `03_lab_queries.sql` is my own work, the tables and data was provided by the university.

 ## How to Run
 Follow the steps below to set up and run the lab scripts: